 White and dull colors are not that contemporary.
 In most kitchens today, designers are exploring bold shades of color with great contrast to add interest to the kitchen design.
 So why not try that with the galley kitchen?

-One way to do this is by having the ceiling, walls, backsplash, and piping all don different but contrasting color shades.
-For instance, you can have a painted ceiling and floor, with varnished piping colored in pale pink.
+One way to do this is to have the ceiling, walls, backsplash, and piping all be different but contrasting color shades.

-The kitchen hardware such as cabinet knobs can be in jewel tones that, put together, add a vibrant feel to the entire kitchen design.
+You can have a painted ceiling and floor with pale pink varnished piping.
+The kitchen hardware, such as cabinet knobs, can be in jewel tones that, put together, add a vibrant feel to the entire kitchen design.
+You can use the same theme in the rooms adjacent to the kitchen to give these areas a unified look.

 66. Open Concept Galley Kitchen

-And as far as aesthetics go, an open concept galley kitchen connects the kitchen to the dining and living areas, making the entire house feel like one.
+As far as aesthetics go, an open-concept galley kitchen connects the kitchen to the dining and living areas, making the entire house feel like one.
 More importantly, it makes the kitchen feel more spacious.

-To fully explore the open concept, you should go for a minimalist design too.
-This means using flat-panel cabinets, open shelving at the top with open wood cubbies in between the top and bottom drawers for the bottom cabinetry.
+You should also go for a minimalist design to fully explore the open concept.
+This means using flat-panel kitchen cabinets, open shelving at the top, and open wood cubbies between the top and bottom drawers for the bottom cabinetry.

-You should also try contrasting darker tones with lighter colors that will make the kitchen feel airy and spacious.
+You should also try contrasting darker tones with lighter colors to make the kitchen airy and spacious.

 67. Separated Wet and Dry Areas